whoozle/android-file-transfer-linux/README.md

 ## Do I need it?
 If you're happy with gmtp/gvfs/mtpfs or any other mtp software, you might not need this software(but give it a try!).
 If you suffered from crashes, missing tags and album covers, usb transfer freezes and corrupted files, this software is right for you.
 It just works.
 Thank you for your interest! :)
+Files with size more than 4 Gb *ARE* supported.

 ## Building instructions
 ### Prerequisites